San Marcos Growers LogoSan Marcos Growers

 Lupinus latifolius (Broadleaf) - This very showy woody-based perennial that grows to 3 to 5 feet tall is native from central California south into Mexico.
 In late winter the gray-green palmately-divided leaves emerge and the plant rapidly grows to a dense rounded plant.
 In late spring emerge the 2-3 foot long spikes of fragrant pinkish blue flowers that continue well into summer.
 Plant in full sun with good drainage and irrigate occasionally in coastal gardens and a bit more inland – it is one of the lupines that is noted as moisture loving.
 Hardy to below 0 F. Cut back to the base in late fall to winter.
 This plant is stunning when in bloom and is very attractive to butterflies.
 Its flowers are useful in flower arrangements but if left on can produce copious amounts of seed which often germinate well in the garden.
 We received this plant as Lupinus albifrons but have since identified as Lupinus latifolius var. parishii thanks to the plant sleuthing of Carol Bornstein at the Santa Barbra Botanic Garden.

-This information about Lupinus latifolius displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Lupinus latifolius displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]